Moth Mullein, Slippery Mullein, Wild Verbascum

-As of 12=17-21, Plants of the World Online by Kew lists 454 species in the Verbascum genus.
-It is a member of the plant family Scrophulariaceae with 62 genera.
+As of 1-15-23 when this page was last updated, Plants of the World Online by Kew lists 454 species in the Verbascum genus.
+It is a member of the plant family Scrophulariaceae with 60 genera.
 Those numbers could change as updates are made by POWO.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.